KxSystems/docs/docs/ref/view.md

 ## `views`

-_Views defined in the default namespace_
+_List views defined in the default namespace_

 Syntax: `views[]`